April 2026

 Scaling study on n

-Does the gap-closure curve keep tightening past the sample budgets we tried?
-Pushing panel to n=64 or n=128 on the L5 slice gives the asymptote, which decides between "diversity that eventually catches up" and "diversity that plateaus below thinking."
+Pushing panel to n=64 or n=128 on the L5 slice gives the asymptote, which decides between "diversity that catches up" and "diversity that plateaus below thinking."
 Current data points to the latter.
-The slope at n=16 is not zero.
+The slope at n=16 remains positive.

 · · ·

 The headline holds with the addition.
-A LoRA rank-32 adapter, a few hundred gradient steps, four to five orders of magnitude under the baseline's post-training compute.
-The scaffold widens per-sample search by 76–78% on two benchmarks.
+A LoRA rank-32 adapter and a few hundred gradient steps, four to five orders of magnitude under the baseline's post-training compute, widen per-sample search by 76-78% on two benchmarks.
 The widening compounds over k on three independent slices.
 On a fresh olympiad pool it puts 1.83× more problems in the gradient-signal-bearing band than the production thinking model.
 100 RL steps on that band double the held-out pass rate.
-The mechanism that helped at inference time — more coverage per sample — helps at training time too, because group-relative RLVR only sees variance-band problems, and panel has more of them.
+The mechanism that helped at inference time, more coverage per sample, helps at training time too, because group-relative RLVR only sees variance-band problems, and panel has more of them.

 Scaffold choice is a lever, and it costs nothing at inference.
 The remaining questions narrow to three: matched <think> RL versus panel RL under the same recipe, semantic diversity on a post-RL checkpoint, and the asymptote at larger n.
-The further-out question — what a full post-training pipeline could do with a panel scaffold instead of against one — sits past the next set of experiments.
-The new data moves it closer.
+A later experiment can ask what a full post-training pipeline could do with a panel scaffold instead of against one.